awsdocs/aws-deeplens-user-guide/doc_source/how-to-set-up-v1.1-device-connection-to-internet.md

-# Step 3: Set Up Your AWS DeepLens 2019 Edition Device's Internet Connection<a name="how-to-set-up-v1.1-device-connection-to-internet"></a>
+# Connect Your AWS DeepLens 2019 Edition Device to the Internet<a name="how-to-set-up-v1.1-device-connection-to-internet"></a>

 After the device has been validated, you must get your AWS DeepLens 2019 Edition device connected to the internet\.
 You ca use a wireless \(Wi\-Fi\) network or a wired \(Ethernet\) network\.
 The latter requires that you have an Ethernet\-to\-USB adapter\.
 The internet connection ensures that the device receive necessary software updates during registration\.